emberjs/guides/source/tutorial/routes-and-templates.md

 export default Router;
 ```

-Because we only plan to display static contact on our about page, we won't adjust the `/app/routes/about.js`
+Because we only plan to display static content on our about page, we won't adjust the `/app/routes/about.js`
 route handler file right now.
 Instead, let's open our `/app/templates/about.hbs` template file and add some info about
 Super Rentals: